-The Movember movement first launched in Australia in 2003 with focus on men’s health issues is generally considered to be an international success.
-But it seems far too many men are still keeping their health worries to themselves.
+The Movember movement – publicising men’s health issues – has been an international success since it was launched in Australia back in 2003.
+But it seems far too many mean are still keeping their health worries to themselves.

-“It is well known that men tend to keep things bottled up when it comes to medical issues,” said Consultant Urologist, Professor Matin Sheriff “But that really is the worst thing they can do.
+“It is well known that men tend to keep things bottled up when it comes to medical issues,” said Consultant Urologist Professor Raj Persad (Bristol Urology Associates), “But that really is the worst thing they can do.
 I just hope that popular awareness campaigns like Movember can get people talking and taking action.”

-“Campaigns such as Movember and Men United do great work getting the ‘conversations’ started but, in the end, it is down to the individuals to take action and make that appointment with their GP.”
+Callum Hall, Patient Treatment Adviser at Spire Bristol Hospital, believes the evening could be vitally informative.
+He said: “Campaigns such as Movember and Men United do great work getting the ‘conversations’ started but, in the end, it is down to the individuals to take action and make that appointment with their GP.